Skip to content

 Git Credentials Storage

-Since Rapise 7.3 it is possible to share Git credentials between test sets.
-If you used Rapise, SpiraTest and Git together then you know that it was necessary to provide Git credentials for each test set.
-Now you can create Git credentials records via the dashboard and reference them in test sets.
+Since Rapise 7.3, it is possible to share Git credentials between test sets.
+If you have used Rapise, SpiraTest, and Git together, then you know it was previously necessary to provide Git credentials for each test set.
+Now, you can create Git credentials records via the dashboard and reference them in test sets.

-On the Test Sets page find Git Credentials button at the top and click on it.
+On the Test Sets page, find the Git Credentials button at the top and click on it.

 Note

-In Rapise versions lower than 8.0 find Git Credentials button at the bottom of the main dashboard page.
+In Rapise versions lower than 8.0, find the Git Credentials button at the bottom of the main dashboard page.

 You will see the dialog with configured Git credentials.
-If you are doing it for the first time - the dialog will be empty.
+If you are doing this for the first time, the dialog will be empty.

 Git Credentials Dialog